 Figure 9-207l—EDP Epoch Settings Control field format

-Each of the bits of the EDP Epoch Settings Control field indicate the presence of the corresponding field in the EDP Epoch Settings field when set to 1 and its absence when set to 0.
+Each field in the EDP Epoch Settings Control field indicates [195] the presence of the corresponding field in the EDP Epoch Settings field when set to 1 and its absence when set to 0.

+[194] The Group ID field contains [425] an identifier of the EDP group.
+The value 0 indicates the default group.
+The value 255 is reserved.

-The Epoch Interval field is defined as follows:
+The EDP Epoch Interval field format is shown in Figure 9-207m [25]